thoherr/MosaicSplitter/README.md

 The resulting HTML files can be converted to PDF with the scripts in the bin directory, using wkhtmltopdf (https://wkhtmltopdf.org).

-The bin directory contains some scripts to invoke the split (including the copy of the needed css and jpg files) and the PDF generation.
+The bin directory also contains some scripts to invoke the split (including the copy of the needed css and jpg files) and the PDF generation).

+On Mac OS X you can combine the resulting PDF files into one file for easier printing using the script "/System/Library/Automator/Combine\ PDF\ Pages.action/Contents/Resources/join.py".

 Distribution archive
 --------------------